colinchong/memory-game-master/README.md

 ## Overview

 This is a simple "Memory" or "Concentration" game, built to fulfill requirements for the Udacity "Memory Game" project task.
-It is based off the project template located at (https://github.com/udacity/fend-project-memory-game "here").
+It is based off the project template located at [here](https://github.com/udacity/fend-project-memory-game).

 ## Run the game